To become a CSFP partner school, the requirements are:

 • A family received other aid for the previous school year and it is assumed they will receive the same aid for the upcoming school year.
 The person completing the form lists the other aid received in the prior school year based on this assumption.

 Yes.
 If we are informed by the school that a family’s tuition rate has gone up (or down), we will adjust their scholarship amount and pay the difference in the upcoming payment.
-The same goes for other aid that is received later in the same year and is used to cover the current year’s tuition.

 All CSFP Partner Schools receive access to our Civicore database.
 There, designated school personnel may complete all of our required forms as well as track CSFP families and payments.